ashumz/waffle.io/CAREERS.md

 We’re looking for **craftswomen and craftsmen** who are **curious**, **creative**, **humble**, and are **empathetic**.

 ### Craftsmanship

-We take pride in what we build.
-We focus on delivering the right thing to our customers, and we care deeply about quality.
+delivering the right thing to our customers, and we care deeply about quality.
 You’ll be a good fit on our team if you value writing tests, love seeing your work go to production with continuous deployments, and strive to make everything you touch just a little bit better when you leave it.

 ### Curiosity and Creativity